crewjam/go-cloudformation/README.md

 [![Build Status](https://travis-ci.org/crewjam/go-cloudformation.svg?branch=master)](https://travis-ci.org/crewjam/go-cloudformation) [![](https://godoc.org/github.com/crewjam/go-cloudformation?status.png)](https://godoc.org/github.com/crewjam/go-cloudformation)

-This package provides a schema and related functions that allow you to reason about cloudformation template documents in golang.
-The package places an emphasis on type-safety so that templates is produces are a little more likely to be correct so you can avoid the endless cycle of `UPDATE_ROLLBACK_IN_PROGRESS`.
+This package provides a schema and related functions that allow you to parse and serialize CloudFormation templates in golang.
+The package places an emphasis on type-safety so that the templates it produces (slightly) ore likely to be correct, and maybe you can avoid endless cycles of `UPDATE_ROLLBACK_IN_PROGRESS`.

 Parsing example:

     t := Template{}
     json.NewDecoder(os.Stdin).Decode(&t)
+    fmt.Printf("DNS name: %s\n", t.Parameters["DnsName"].Default)

 Producing Example: